-To add a new field, click Add Field and select Create New.
+To add a new field, click + New Field.
 Type the field you want to create, select the type of data you want to fill that column with, and then click OK.
 The new field added to the form will automatically be added as a new column on the underlying sheet.

-You can also adjust the web form settings, such as confirmations or security settings, by clicking Form Options.
+You can also adjust the web form settings, such as confirmations or security settings, by clicking Settings.